EchoVideo Help - Main Page

 Supported Browsers

-EchoVideo Supported and Tested BrowsersSupported and tested browsers are the most recent versions of Chrome, Firefox, Edge, and Safari.
+Supported and tested browsers are the most recent versions of Chrome, Firefox, Edge, and Safari.

 For the best experience in viewing and streaming EchoVideo recordings users must allow third party cookies in your browser and disable Ad Blockers.
-Embedded media in Canvas does not use cookies or require an Echo360 course and is the simplest way to share your video content with students.
+Embedded media in Canvas does not use cookies or require an EchoVideo course and is the simplest way to share your video content with students.
 Learn the difference between using a course or embedding your media.

 Back to Article Index